 Stay at El Raset Hotel

 The first stop after landing at Valencia airport was a visit to the local organic winery Bodega Mustiguillo.
 You can check the album on my Facebook page for pictures from the wonderful, rustic, country-style lunch we ate there.
 While in Dénia we stayed at El Raset Hotel, which was located in a quiet neighborhood very close to the harbor and the fish market.
 If you also book El Raset Hotel (ad: affiliate link) through my affiliate link when you visit the city, at no extra cost to you, I will receive a small commission which helps me make even better guides for your next travel destination as well.
 Thank you!

 Visiting the Fish Auction in Dénia

 Quique Dacosta wanted to show us the unique fish auction in Dénia – so he drove us there!
 While I get to meet a lot of highly acclaimed chefs in my work, it’s not every day you get a ride with them, and certainly not in their private car.

 Our visit to the fish auction started behind the scenes, in the big hall where the fishing boats deliver the fresh catch of the day to be sorted into boxes based on size and species.
-Most of the fish, crustaceans, and inkfish were so fresh that they were still alive, and a team of workers keept the seafood crisp and glistening by continuously spraying it with cold water.
+Most of the fish, crustaceans, and inkfish were so fresh that they were still alive, and a team of workers kept the seafood crisp and glistening by continuously spraying it with cold water.

 Once each box was checked and labeled, it was placed on a conveyor belt which transported the luxurious produce into the bidding room.
 Inside the main hall of the fish auction, all the restaurateurs and fish store owners were gathered, looking at a big screen that announced each new product coming up.
 The price started high and counted down, and the first bidder who accepted a price – won.
 So, in fact, it’s a reversed auction in a way.
-Quique Dacosta was present in the auction hall with a personal bidder, who made sure Dacosta got exactly the produce he wanted that day.
+Quique Dacosta was present in the auction hall with a personal bidder, who made sure Dacosta got exactly the product he wanted that day.

 In the Test Kitchen of Quique Dacosta